IgorKovbel/Computer_Vision_project/readme.md

 #### Deliverable:

 * Working code (it should be possible to install all the necessary packages to run it from requirements.txt using pip).
-* A short report [in English] on the principle of operation of your solution (better with some illustrations).
 * The initial game images with the line that crosses the straight line of 3 same marks.

 ## Navigate